top of page

 After this we were shown into the restaurant which was light with cool, natural tones, exposed beams and wooden tables.
 The serving counter in the corner allowed you to see the chefs at work finishing preparation and plating up the dishes.

-My first wine was a Stein Rose, a sparkling wine from the Mosul Valley.
+My first wine was a Stein rose, a sparkling wine from the Mosul Valley.
 This was served with the first two courses and was a good choice.
 You could really taste the fruit coming through with cherries and particularly strawberry flavours.

-It’s worth noting that Victoria has put together a great wine list curated by the team from Noble Rot as well as creating an innovative wine pairing. (there was also a Prestige Wine pairing as well as a Non-alcoholic pairing option).
+It’s worth noting that Victoria has put together a great wine list curated by the team from Noble Rot, as well as creating an innovative wine pairing.
+(There was also a Prestige Wine pairing as well as a Non-alcoholic pairing option).

 In the restaurant the first two proper dishes came quickly.
 Firstly a charcoal pie with roe deer tartar and smoked caviar – lovely tastes and textures.